-Remuneration will be made in monthly payments.
-Participants may, upon completion of the Programme, be required to pay a portion of their resident taxes that they would be subject to that year in one lump sum prior to leaving Japan.
+Programme, be required to pay a portion of their resident taxes that they would be subject to that year in one lump sum prior to leaving Japan.

-Furthermore, in Japan, joining a mutual aid association (Kyōsai Kumiai) (equivalent to health insurance), contributing to the pension fund programme, and paying employment insurance are mandatory.
-A part of these costs is borne by the Participant and deducted from the monthly post-tax remuneration each month on payday.
+Furthermore, in Japan, joining a mutual aid association (kyōsai kumiai; equivalent to health insurance), contributing to the pension fund programme, and paying employment insurance are mandatory.
+A part of these costs is borne by the participant and deducted from the monthly post-tax remuneration each month on payday.

-4) Limitation on Profit-Making Activities
+(4) Limitation on Profit-Making Activities

-Participants, in understanding the objectives of the Programme, are expected to prioritise their duties as a Participant and are expected to refrain from engaging in other profit-making activities.
+Participants, in understanding the objectives of the Programme, are expected to prioritise their duties as a participant and are expected to refrain from engaging in other profit-making activities.

-5) Driving
+(5) Driving

-Participants with a driving licence may be required to operate a motor vehicle as part of work duties for their Contracting Organisations.
-Costs associated with a motor vehicle may be required to be borne by the Participant.
+Participants with a driving licence may be required to operate a motor vehicle as part of their work duties for their contracting organisation.
+Costs associated with a motor vehicle may be required to be borne by the participant.